Tharanitharan-M/applymate/README.md

 # ApplyMate

-ApplyMate is a tool I’m building to help me stay organized during my job search.
+ApplyMate is a tool I'm building to help me stay organized during my job search.
 Instead of juggling spreadsheets, notes, saved links, and random reminders, this app brings everything into one clean workflow.

-I’m building it for myself first, but also as a full-stack project that shows the kind of systems I can architect, implement, and scale.
+I'm building it for myself first, but also as a full-stack project that shows the kind of systems I can architect, implement, and scale.

-## 🎯 What ApplyMate Does
+## What ApplyMate Does

-ApplyMate helps me:

-- Track jobs I’m interested in or have applied to.
-- Store company, role, job URL, dates, and notes in one place.
-- Upload and store multiple resumes.
-- Extract text from each resume and use AI to analyze it.
-- Compare my resume against a job description and get an ATS-style score.
-- See missing skills, keyword suggestions, and resume improvements.
-- Keep everything organized so I know where I applied and what to do next.
+ApplyMate helps me track jobs I'm interested in or have applied to.
+I can store company, role, job URL, dates, and notes in one place.
+I can upload and store multiple resumes.
+The app extracts text from each resume and uses AI to analyze it.
+It compares my resume against a job description and gives me an ATS style score.
+I can see missing skills, keyword suggestions, and resume improvements.
+Everything stays organized so I know where I applied and what to do next.

-The goal is to make job-searching more structured, less overwhelming, and a bit smarter.
+The goal is to make job searching more structured, less overwhelming, and a bit smarter.

-## 🧰 Why I’m Building This
+## Why I'm Building This

-I’m a graduate student working toward a software engineering role.
-ApplyMate is my way of demonstrating that I can:

-- Design and build production-ready full-stack systems.
-- Use modern frameworks and cloud services.
-- Integrate AI into real workflows.
-- Work with databases, API routes, storage, and authentication.
-- Build something that solves a real problem I face every day.
+I'm a graduate student working toward a software engineering role.
+ApplyMate is my way of demonstrating that I can design and build production ready full stack systems.
+I can use modern frameworks and cloud services.
+I can integrate AI into real workflows.
+I can work with databases, API routes, storage, and authentication.
+I can build something that solves a real problem I face every day.

-ApplyMate isn’t a toy.
-It’s something I actually use.
+ApplyMate isn't a toy.
+It's something I actually use.

-## 🛠 Tech Stack
+## Tech Stack

 Frontend

-- Next.js 14 (App Router)
-- TypeScript
-- TailwindCSS
-- Zustand (for state)
-- Zod (for validation)
+Next.js 14 with App Router, TypeScript, TailwindCSS, Zustand for state, and Zod for validation.

-Backend / API
+Backend and API

-- Next.js server routes
-- Prisma ORM
-- Neon PostgreSQL
-- AWS S3 (resume storage)
-- Vercel AI SDK (Gemini, future: OpenAI / Claude / Grok)
+Next.js server routes, Prisma ORM, Neon PostgreSQL, AWS S3 for resume storage, and Vercel AI SDK with Gemini.
+I'm planning to add OpenAI, Claude, and Grok support in the future.

 AI Features

-- Resume text extraction (pdf-parse)
-- ATS scoring using Gemini
-- Keyword & bullet point suggestions
-- Model-agnostic architecture (easy to swap models)
+Resume text extraction using pdf parse, ATS scoring using Gemini, keyword and bullet point suggestions, and a model agnostic architecture that makes it easy to swap models.

-Dev & Infra
+Dev and Infrastructure

-- Node.js
-- Environmental config with .env.local
-- Git + GitHub
+Node.js, environmental config with .env.local, Git and GitHub, and AWS Cognito for authentication.

-More infrastructure (Cognito authentication, CI/CD, Docker, Terraform/CDK) will come as the project grows.
+More infrastructure like CI/CD, Docker, and Terraform or CDK will come as the project grows.

-📂 Current Repo Structure
+## Current Repo Structure

 ```
 applymate/